 Print this page.
-Fill in the configuration parameters from your Internet Service Provider (ISP).
-ISP Login Name: The login name and password are case sensitive and must be entered exactly as given by your ISP.
-Some ISPs use your full e-mail address as the login name.
-The Service Name is not required by all ISPs.
-If you connect using a login name and password, enter the following: Login Name: Password: Service Name: Fixed or Static IP Address: If you have a static IP address, record the following information.
-For example, 169.254.141.148 could be a valid IP address.
-Fixed or Static Internet IP Address: Gateway IP Address: Subnet Mask: ISP DNS Server Addresses: If you were given DNS server addresses, fill in the following: Primary DNS Server IP Address: Secondary DNS Server IP Address: Host and Domain Names: Some ISPs use a specific host or domain name like CCA7324-A or home .
-If you haven't been given host or domain names, you can use the following examples as a guide: • If your main e-mail account with your ISP is aaa@yyy.com , then use aaa as your host name.
-Your ISP might call this your account, user, host, computer, or system name. • If your ISP's mail server is mail.xxx.yyy.com , then use xxx.yyy.com as the domain name.
-ISP Host Name: ISP Domain Name: For Wireless Access: See the configuration worksheet at "Information to Gather Before Changing Basic Wireless Settings" on page 4-5.
-Preparing Your Computers for TCP/IP Networking Computers access the Internet using a protocol called TCP/IP (Transmission Control Protocol/ Internet Protocol).
-Each computer on your network must have TCP/IP installed and selected as its networking protocol.
-If a Network Interface Card (NIC) is already installed in your computer, then TCP/IP is probably already installed as well.
+Fill in the configuration parameters from your Inter- net Service Provider (ISP).
+ISP Login Name: The login name and password are case sensitive given by your ISP.
+Some ISPs use your full e-mail address as the log not required by all ISPs.
+If you connect using a login name and pass gin name.
+The Service Name is Login Name: Password: Service Name: Fixed or Static IP Address: If you have a static IP address, record example, 169.254.141.148 could be a valid IP address. the following information.
+For Fixed or Static Internet IP Address: - Gateway IP Address: Subnet Mask: ISP DNS Server Addresses: If you were given DNS server addres ses, fill in the following: Primary DNS Server IP Address: Secondary DNS Server IP Address: Host and Domain Names: Some ISPs use a specific host or domain home .
+If you haven't been given host or domain names, you can us guide: If your main e-mail account with your ISP is aaa@yyy.com, the Your ISP might call this your account, user, host, computer, or see • • If your ISP's mail server is mail.xxx.yyy.com, then use xxx.yy y.com as the domain name.
+ISP Host Name: ISP Domain Name :: For Wireless Access: See the configuration worksheet at "Information Basic Wireless Settings" on page 4-5. ion to Gather Before Changing Preparing Your Computers for TCP/IP Net working Computers access the Internet using a protocol called TCP/IP (Tran Internet Protocol).
+Each computer on your network must have TCP/networking protocol.
+If a Network Interface Card (NIC) is already in TCP/IP is probably already installed as well.
+IP installed and selected as its